A common question we get from clients is, “How do company directors get paid?”

 Directors Fees via Contract

-In preparing a Director’s Service Agreement, it’s important to consider the following:
+When drafting a Director’s Service Agreement, it’s essential to consider factors such as:

-If a director is working continuously or substantially with the company, they may be engaged as an internal employee rather than a contractor.
-This is particularly likely to be the case if the director is also engaged in another role within the company (for example as the CEO).
+If a director plays an ongoing, integral role in the day-to-day operations of the company, they may be engaged as an internal employee rather than as an independent contractor.
+This is particularly relevant if the director also holds another key position within the company—such as Chief Executive Officer.

-If the director is an employee, they will be paid a salary like any other employee, and will be entitled to all statutory employee entitlements including under the National Employment Standards (NES) set out by the Fair Work Commission.
+When a director is employed, they receive a salary similar to any other employee and are entitled to all statutory employee benefits.
+This includes entitlements under the National Employment Standards (NES) as administered by the Fair Work Commission.
+For further details on employee rights in 2025, our recent guide on Employee Share Option Plans offers additional insights into structuring remuneration.

-If they are employed on a full-time or permanent part-time basis, this may include:
+Directors employed on a full-time or permanent part-time basis are typically entitled to:

 Share or Options